Prag8855/aab/content/guides/start-a-business-in-germany.md

 ### Get disability insurance

-Employees get sickness pay while they are sick.
-The employer pays their full salary for the first 6 weeks, then public health insurance pays 70% of their salary (up to €{{GKV_KRANKENGELD_DAILY_LIMIT|cur}} per day) for up to 78 weeks.

-Freelancers don't get sickness pay.
-If you are too sick to work, you have no income.
+When employees are too sick to work, they get [paid sick leave](/guides/sick-leave).
+If you are self-employed and you are too sick to work, you get nothing.
 You must prepare for this.

-You should get *[[Krankengeld]]*, *[[Krankentagegeld]]* or [job disability insurance](/glossary/Berufsunfähigkeitsversicherung).
+Get [job disability insurance](/glossary/Berufsunfähigkeitsversicherung).
+It gives you an income if you are too sick or disabled to work.
+If your family depends on you, this is very important.

+You can also get *[[Krankengeld]]* or *[[Krankentagegeld]]*.
+It gives you an income when you are sick for a few weeks.

 **[Sick leave options for freelancers ➞](/guides/sick-leave#sick-leave-for-freelancers)**